Georgia Black, LPC, ATR

 - Child and Family Therapist, Children's Wisconsin

-As an art therapist, I practice from a trauma-informed, person-centered perspective, utilizing attachment theory and mindfulness practices.
+As a Licensed Professional Counselor and Art Therapist, I practice from a trauma-informed, person-centered perspective, utilizing attachment theory and mindfulness practices.
 I believe that art therapy can help people to enter the present, regulate, address their mind-body connection, and process both memories and current issues.

 I take a compassionate approach to a the healing relationship with the families and individuals I work with.
 Each person has a unique journey and individual needs – I aim to be responsive, kind, and realistic in helping the people I work with create a holistic plan to live full lives.
 My goal is to help kids and families navigate life’s transitions, develop healthy relationships and choices, cope with stressors, and move through life with awareness, meaning, peace, and hope.
 I feel privileged to witness the lives of those I work with and to share in their moments of courage and strength.

-I am LGBTQIA+ friendly and strive to be culturally competent in working with all of my families.
+I am supportive of the LGBTQIA+ community and strive to demonstrate cultural humility in working with all families.